Phantom2006-dot/Afterprime-discord_bot/replit.md

 **Bonus**: 🏅 (5), 👑 (10) - Owner only

 ### How It Works
-1. Users post social media links/screenshots in #social-army channel
+1. Users submit content using `!submit [URL]` in #social-army channel
+2. Bot creates a submission embed and auto-adds all scoring emojis
-2. Judges (users with "Social Army Judge" role) react with scoring emojis
+3. Judges (users with "Social Army Judge" role) click emojis to award points
-3. Bot automatically adds/subtracts points when reactions are added/removed
+4. Unauthorized reactions are automatically removed in real-time
+5. Judges can remove their reactions to retract awarded points
-4. Monthly leaderboard tracks top contributors
+6. Monthly leaderboard tracks top contributors (max 5 submissions/day)
-5. Admins can reset monthly and announce winners
+7. Admins can reset monthly and announce winners

 ## User Preferences
 - Prefer simplified, maintainable code